Birding at Saat Taal

 |Red Billed Leothrix|

 The procession of beautiful birds continued with Verditter’s flycatcher, White browed fantailed flycatcher, Himalayan and Mountain Bulbul, Blue throated flycatcher which can easily be wrongly identified as Tickel’s blue flycatcher also graced the perch.
 I could not believe my luck.
 In matter of minutes my bird count was increasing at rate of knots.

-Blue headed rock thrush along with Rusty Chinned laughing thrush added more variety to the bouquet of surprises.
+Blue headed rock thrush along with rusty Chinned laughing thrush along with Grey Headed Woodpecker added more variety to the bouquet of surprises.
 Common birds like oriental white eye were also making an appearance just to remind us that we are not in a dream.